spiarh/monitoring-doc/README.md

 ## Prometheus

-Deploying Prometheus Pushgateway/Alertmanager is out of the scope of this document.
+Deploying Prometheus Pushgateway is out of the scope of this document.

 1. Manage permissions